-- The majority were either age 35-49 (30.5%) or age 50-64 (33.5%), while 18.0% were age 18-24 and 18.0% were age 65+ - 86.2% identified as female and 13.4% as male - 79.1% of identified as White, 16.7% as Black, and 2.6% as American Indian or Alaskan Native. - 3.0% were Hispanic or Latinx - 51.3% of survey participants stated that there are children who live in their household at least part-time, and 19.7% stated that the children in their household are either their grandchildren or the children of a family member.
+- 96.3% of survey participants identified as White, 1.6% as Black, and fewer than 1% as American Indian or Alaskan Native. - Less than 1% were Hispanic or Latinx. - 48.7% of survey participants stated that there are children who live in their household at least part-time, and 9.0% stated that the children in their household are either their grandchildren or the children of a family member. - 15.4% of survey participants reported that someone in their household went hungry at least one day each week. - 43.2% of survey participants reported that a member of their family had a disability.